 ” I lost self respect.
 That’s the most important thing.
 I have that today.
 I’ve gained inner peace, a love of life.
 And l’ve gone back to school.
 Everything in my life has changed.
 I know it works – trying to get help. l’m an example of that.
 Practically every day I celebrate getting sober.”

-Thanks go to Drew Brooks, who kindly gave generous assistance with The Road to Recovery.
+A sincere thank you goes to Drew Brooks.
+He kindly gave generous assistance with The Road to Recovery.